Read our fact sheet on industrial action.

 Employees and employers can only take protected industrial action when they are negotiating on a proposed enterprise agreement and that agreement is not a greenfields agreement or a multi-enterprise agreement.

 The main importance of industrial action being protected is that it gives immunity from civil liability under State or Territory law (unless that action is likely to involve personal injury or damage, destruction or taking of property).

 Industrial action is only protected if:

 - it is action taken by employees (or their bargaining representatives) to support claims in relation to an enterprise agreement (employee claim action) or

 - it is action taken by employers or employees in response to industrial action taken by the other party (employer or employee response action), and

 - the action meets the common and additional requirements for protection, which include:

-- not taking action before the nominal expiry date of an industrial agreement (including those workplace agreements made under the previous Workplace Relations Act 1996 eg. collective agreements, Australian Workplace Agreement (AWAs) and Individual Transitional Employment Agreement (ITEAs))
+- not taking action before the nominal expiry date of an industrial agreement (including those workplace agreements made under the previous Workplace Relations Act 1996, for example, collective agreements, Australian Workplace Agreements (AWAs) and Individual Transitional Employment Agreements (ITEAs))

 - parties genuinely trying to reach agreement